Left of the Dial kort samengevat

 Om te lezen wat de – voor internationale – pers over Left of the Dial zei, klik hier

 The festival is named after a song by The Replacements.
 'Left of the Dial' is a reference to American radio stations.
 To find the best alternative music, you had to turn the dial on your radio to the left.
 That matched the feeling of the festival perfectly.
-Moreover, The Replacements are one of the best bands in the world.
-That's also a fair reason to name a festival after them.
+Moreover, The Replacements are one of the best bands in the world, also a fair reason to name a festival after a song of them.

 In 2023, we've published a magazine about organising festivals.
-You can still buy it here, and (almost) all articles are also available online.
+As long as supply last, we’ll sell them at the festival, but (almost) all articles are also available online.
 We mainly made the magazine to inspire other people to organise their own festival as much fun as Left of the Dial, where we can hang out without having to work!

 In 2020, the physical edition of Left of the Dial had to be cancelled at the very last minute.
 The pandemic flared up and we were forced to pull the plug with the start of the festival only being 3 days away.
 To keep ourselves busy, we created a parallel universe in which Left of the Dial DID continue.
 That universe can still be seen today and was the inspiration for Left of the Dial TV in 2021.
 The thinking behind it was simple: pandemic or not, Left of the Dial TV can always happen.
 That is why we’ve broadcasted a TV program for 72 hours during the festival.
 In the summer of 2021, the Left of the Dial crew has made an endless amount of videos, which are combined with music clips and live sessions.
 The best items can still be viewed on this website!